-Trump, Merkel clash at Nato summit
+Trump, Merkel clash at NATO summit

-BRUSSELS: US President Donald Trump traded barbs with German Chancellor Angela Merkel at a tense Nato summit on Wednesday after he accused Berlin of being “captive” to Russia and demanded it immediately step up defence spending.
+Brussels: US President Donald Trump traded barbs with German Chancellor Angela Merkel at a tense NATO summit Wednesday after he accused Berlin of being “captive” to Russia and demanded it immediately step up defence spending.

 Merkel shot back that Germany had the right to make its own policy choices, setting up an explosive one-on-one meeting with Trump later in the afternoon.